 But thou wert forged by Nature’s hand, I vow,

-midst the fragrant flowers where we fought in play.
+midst fragrant flowers where fight we in play.

 Thy breath’s of milk fresh squirted from the cow,